-Guofeng romance lyrics are the most overpopulated and most failure-prone Chinese-style subgenre.
-Default AI output collapses into “moon + longing + red sleeve” pastiche pulled from too many sources at once.
-The 10 prompts below lock each track to one specific era and one specific character pairing — Tang-era scholar and his beloved, Song-era courtyard romance, Yuan opera lovers, Ming-Qing pavilion encounter, wuxia injured-heroine, xianxia mortal-immortal, palace eunuch and concubine, scholar and songstress, poet and painter, wandering bard and noble daughter — with explicit era imagery and a tight rhyme group.
+Guofeng romance (国风言情) is the most overpopulated and most failure-prone Chinese-style subgenre.
+Ask GPT-5.5 or Gemini 3.1 Pro for “an ancient Chinese love song” and the output collapses into a “moon + longing + red sleeve” pastiche that stitches Tang, Song, and Qing imagery into one mush.
+The fix is constraint, not creativity.
+The 10 prompts below each lock one track to a single dynasty and a single character pairing — Tang scholar and beloved, Song courtyard romance, Yuan opera lovers, Ming-Qing pavilion tryst, wuxia injured-heroine, xianxia mortal-immortal, palace eunuch and concubine, scholar and songstress, poet and painter, wandering bard and noble daughter — with explicit period imagery, banned cliches, and one rhyme group.

 The structure these lyrics actually use